inigoalonso/cpa/docs/source/examples.rst

 Cookbook and Examples
 =====================

-Below is a list of examples on how to use ``cpm`` to solve practical design problems and quantify the impact of changes for them.
+Below is a list of examples on how to use ``cpa`` to solve practical design problems and quantify the impact of changes for them.

 .. toctree::
    :maxdepth: 2